 \subsection{Mobility}

-Cookies that do not move are not interesting for our problem.
-In an extreme scenario where all cookies are stationary and issue queries from one location only, any arbitrary clustering algorithm performs perfectly well in terms of leakage.
+Stationary cookies (cookies that do not move) are not interesting for our problem.
+In an extreme scenario where all cookies are stationary and issue queries from one location only, any arbitrary clustering algorithm performs perfectly well in terms of interference.
 Hence for our first dataset we consider only \emph{highly mobile} cookies: cookies that issue queries in at least two different cells of the grid.

-We also note that some cookies are churned rather shortly after they are created.
-In practice, multiple cookies represent the same user over the period of our analysis.
+The typical time-scale of experiments ranges from a few weeks to a few months, just long enough for a response equilibrium to be reached and for metrics to stabilize.
+While migrations may not affect the result of a one-day experiment, interference effects become more pronounced as time passes.
+Furthermore, some cookies are churned rather shortly after they are created; thus, multiple cookies may represent the same user over the period of our analysis.
 Hence, cookies with low query frequency under-represent the true movement.
 Query bounding boxes are in fact samples from the actual movement path, and a small number of samples is not enough to reconstruct the path.
-Hence for our second dataset we consider {\em highly active} cookies only: cookies with a query in more than 10 out of the 28 days.
+Hence, for our second dataset we consider {\em highly active} cookies only: cookies which issue a query in more than 10 out of the 28 days.

 Some highly active users may still have a limited movement and issue queries from the same geographical area.
 On the other hand, while some highly mobile users may issue fewer queries, they tend to move over a wider range.
-Therefore we expect leakage to be higher for highly mobile users, which is validated in our experiments.
+Therefore we expect interference to be higher for highly mobile users, which is validated in our experiments.

 For each of the United States and France, we collect two datasets - one for highly mobile and one for highly active cookies - and form a graph for each dataset.
-Both graphs have the same number of nodes (e.g. about 11,000 for the US for grid size $0.25$ degrees).
-Unless otherwise specified, node and edge weights are log-normalized - in a subsequent section we will compare various normalization methods.
+Both graphs have the same number of nodes (e.g.~about 11,000 for the US at grid size $0.25$ degrees).
+Unless otherwise specified, node and edge weights are log-normalized.
+In \S\ref{subsec:normalization}, we compare various normalization methods.